laravel/nova-docs/4.0/customization/tools.md

 }
 ```

-:::warning
+:::warning Customized Main Menu

-If you've [customized Nova's main sidebar menu](/4.0/customization/menus#customizing-the-main-menu) a link to your tool will not automatically show in Nova's sidebar.
-You will need to manually define your tool's menu inside the `Nova::mainMenu` callback.
+If you have [customized Nova's main sidebar menu](./menus.md#customizing-the-main-menu), a link to your tool will not automatically display in Nova's sidebar.
+You will need to manually define your tool's menu inside your custom `Nova::mainMenu` callback.
 :::

 #### Sidebar Icons

-Nova utilizes the free [Heroicons](https://heroicons.com/) icon set.
-Feel free to use these icons in other portions of your application to match the look and feel of Nova's built-in icons.
+Nova utilizes the free [Heroicons](https://heroicons.com/) icon set by [Steve Schoger](https://twitter.com/steveschoger).
+Therefore, you may simply specify the name of one of these icons when providing the icon name to the `icon` method.

 ## Assets